The Turtle Watch

 Our turtle watch has begun.
 Volunteers are on the beaches of Lang Tengah – an island off the East Coast of Malaysia – monitoring turtle landings and saving their eggs from poachers.
 This started as an ambitious project; one which, we hope, will run successfully for years to come.
 Join us in our mission to help save sea turtles from extinction!
 We are striving to protect what is evidently threatened, and to discover what other conservation issues lie hidden on the island.

 Our satellite programmes are bringing the local community to Turtle Bay, so they too can experience our project first-hand.
-Improvement of waste management on the island is another key focus area for us in 2016.
+Improvement of waste management on the island is now another key focus area for us.

 The Volunteer Programme